EnglishEnglish

 • checking actual measured current,

-• and adjusting the protection setting (or curve type) appropriately.
+• and adjusting the protection setting (or the curve type) appropriately.

-That was a big lesson: a bad setting can make a good device look defective.
+That was the big lesson: a bad setting can make a good device look defective.

-Quiz: Which is the least potentially damaging type of overcurrent (if cleared/managed properly)?
+Question: Which is the least potentially damaging type of overcurrent, if cleared and managed properly?

 A) Short circuit